Miccighel/MichaelSoprano/content/publication/conference-paper-cikm-2020/index.md

   submitted, URLs found / selected, text justifications, and other behavioral data like clicks and mouse actions collected by means of an ad hoc logger.'
 publication: '*Proceedings of the 29th ACM International Conference on Information and Knowledge Management.
-Conference Rank: GGS A+, Core A*'
+Conference Ranks: GGS A+, Core A.'
 doi: 10.1145/3340531.3412048
 #url_pdf: https://doi.org/10.1145/3340531.3412048
 ---